Nebius Review 2026: Pricing, Performance, Pros & Cons

 Cons and Limitations

-Geographic concentration: Most capacity clusters in Russia and Germany.
-North American users face higher latency and occasional capacity constraints.
+Geographic concentration: Most capacity currently in European data centers (Finland, France).
+North American users may face higher latency until US expansion is complete.
 Limited presence in Asia-Pacific.

 Support and community: Smaller user base compared to RunPod or AWS.
 Community forums are less active; support response times average 24-48 hours versus immediate chat support from competitors.